dani784601/dani784601/README.md

 ### 👋 About Me

 Hello!
-I'm Dani, a passionate frontend developer with a keen interest in modern web technologies.
-I specialize in building responsive and user-friendly web applications using Next.js and React.
+I'm Dani, a passionate frontend developer with a keen interest in modern web technologies. <br /> I specialize in building responsive and user-friendly web applications using Next.js and React. <br />
 Always eager to learn and adapt to new technologies, I strive to write clean, efficient code that solves real-world problems.

 ---